Night Driving and Road Safety

 - Plan ahead – it helps to have a passenger to converse with or share the driving duties.

 - Try to avoid long trips in the dark - if this is not possible, scheduling regular breaks are important.
-Make frequent stops for light snacks and exercise.
+Make frequent stops for light snacks and exercise, while remaining vigilant about crime.

 - Do not fight your biological clock – If Tired Stop, Rest at a Safe Spot!